 Scientists studying the phenomenon have discovered that mass spawning usually occurs around one week after a full moon.
 However, the exact month and time that spawning occurs is likely to be controlled by something else – potentially sea surface temperature.

 For the past 20 years or so, Prof Andrew Baird, a coral reef ecologist from the Centre of Excellence for Coral Reef Studies at James Cook University, has visited sites across the reef to record the month and timing of spawning for a group of hard corals known as Acropora – or staghorn corals.
 The group includes more than 150 species globally and is typically the most common coral group found in the Great Barrier Reef.

 To do this, Baird drives out on a motorboat and packs only a snorkel, chisel and a waterproof notepad.
-On a hot winter day in November, he heads out to the shallow reefs off the shores of Magnetic Island, a spot popular with tourists within the Great Barrier Reef marine park thanks to its unique wildlife.
+On a hot spring day in November, he heads out to the shallow reefs off the shores of Magnetic Island, a spot popular with tourists within the Great Barrier Reef marine park thanks to its unique wildlife.
 (It is one of the last remaining habitats for wild koalas in Australia and is home to a population of semi-tame rock wallabies.)

 The spot he chooses to survey is a reef where staghorn coral lives interspersed with tall, weedy macroalgae.
 He snorkels above a colony and uses the chisel to crack the branches of the coral to expose the developing eggs.
 (It takes “less than two weeks” for the animals to recover from the intrusion, he says.)

 Once cracked open, the coral’s developing eggs become visible.
 If the eggs have some colour, they are mature, and will spawn after the next full moon.
 If the eggs are white, they are immature and spawning is at least one month away.
 If the coral contains no eggs, it has either spawned recently or is not likely to spawn anytime soon, he says.